qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 --------------------------------------------------

-You can create your own algorithms by writing the corresponding Python code and adding a few extra lines to supply additional information needed by SEXTANTE.
+You can create your own algorithms by writing the corresponding Python code and adding a few extra lines to supply additional information needed to define the semantics of the algorithm.
 You can find a :guilabel:`Create new script` menu under the :guilabel:`Tools` group in the :guilabel:`Script` algorithms block of the toolbox.
 Double-click on it to open the script edition dialog.
 That's where you should type your code.